LLNL/blt/docs/tutorial/external_dependencies.rst

 to import all external dependencies as first-class imported CMake targets to take full advantage of CMake's dependency lattice.

 This first-class importing functionality is provided by ``blt_import_library()``, but ``blt_register_library()`` is still available for compatibility.
-It is generally usable as a drop-in replacement, though it does not currently support the FORTRAN_MODULES option.
+It is generally usable as a drop-in replacement.
 Because CMake targets are only accessible from within the directory they were defined (including subdirectories), the ``include()`` command should be preferred to the ``add_subdirectory()`` command for adding CMake files that create imported library targets needed in other directories.

 MPI, CUDA, and OpenMP are all registered via ``blt_import_library()``.